 An excellent source of high quality, regulated DC power supplies is AC power adapters for laptop PCs.
 The best choices are 12 and 15 volt models with a current capacity of 3 amps or greater.

-Power supplies with 3 prong plugs should be avoided unless a grounded output is needed.
-The Toshiba brand supplies are more likely to have the 2 prong power cord that is desirable for use on model railroads and for testing power supplies.
+Power supplies with 3 prong plugs should be not be used for throttles and DCC boosters as the common ground connection will cause short circuits when the power is reversed between blocks.
+The Toshiba brand supplies are more likely to have the 2 prong power cord that is desirable for use on model railroad throttles and for testing power supplies.

 15 volt power supplies would be ideal for home built DC throttles and accessory decoder boosters for DCC systems.